NationalSecurityAgency/qgis-latlontools-plugin/readme.md

     * **Tab** - This useful if you are pasting the coordinates into two columns of a spreadsheet.
     * **Space**
     * **Other** - With this selected, the contents of ***Other Delimiter*** is used.
+* ***Number of decimal digits*** - This is the number of significant decimal digits that are captured.
+The default is 6.
 * ***DMS Second Precision*** - Used when formatting DMS coordinates and specifies the number of digits after the decimal.
 * ***Plus Codes Length*** - Used when formatting Plus Code coordinates.
 The minimum value is 10.